 Because we have fewer priests, the weekend schedules are increasingly busier and often involve a combination of baptism, marriages, funerals and scheduled Masses.
-In order that families can plan ahead, and so that the parish can plan ahead also, from here on we will designate one Saturday each month as the day for baptisms (to avoid clashes with weddings, first communions etc) also.
+In order that families can plan ahead, and so that the parish can plan ahead also, we designate at least one Saturday each month as the day for baptisms (to avoid clashes with weddings, first communions etc).
 (This also means in colder months that we won’t have to heat the church every Saturday for a small group of people.)

 Get the Baptism Booking Form here